Optical probes of two-component pairing states in transition metal dichalcogenides: Abstract

 \section{Abstract}

-Certain transition metal dichalcogenide heterostructures based on 2H-NbSe$_2$ and 4H$_b$-TaS$_2$ have recently displayed surprising signatures of unconventional superconductivity.
-While the pairing channel remains unknown, it has been argued that spin fluctuations should lead to a two-component $E'$ pairing state which is compatible with some experimental features.
-Exploiting the particular multi-orbital character of the Fermi surface and the presence of Ising spin-orbit coupling which enable finite optical conductivity in the clean limit, in this work we predict clear-cut optical signatures of the chiral and nematic ground states of the $E'$ pairing.
-In particular, we show how the spontaneous breaking of time-reversal and threefold symmetry are reflected in the optical Hall and anisotropic conductivities, respectively, while different spectral features can be connected with the momentum dependence of the gap functions.
-Our work provides a fingerprint that can be measured experimentally, constraining the pairing channel in TMD superconductors, and will help determine whether superconductivity is topological in these systems.
+\DM{Signatures of unconventional superconductivity have been recently observed in certain transition metal dichalcogenides (TMDs), including 4H$_b$-TaS$_2$ and monolayer 2H-NbSe$_2$}.
+While the pairing channel remains unknown, it has been argued that spin fluctuations \FJ{can stabilize pairing in the two-component $E'$ channel,} \DM{a $p$-wave spin-triplet state} \FJ{which could be consistent with some of the reported signatures.} Exploiting the particular multi-orbital character of the Fermi surface and the presence of Ising spin-orbit coupling, which enable finite optical conductivity in the clean limit, in this work we predict clear-cut optical signatures \DM{to detect and distinguish} the chiral and nematic ground states of the $E'$ pairing. \FJ{We quantify how nematic $E'$ states produce a diagonal anisotropy $\sigma_{xx}\!\neq\!\sigma_{yy}$ due to the broken threefold symmetry ($C_3$), while chiral $E'$ states yield a finite optical Hall conductivity $\sigma_{xy}^H$ due to broken time-reversal symmetry, and find both signals could be detected in current experiments. \DM{ For instance, for realistic gaps in the meV range, we predict a relative anisotropy $\Delta\sigma/\sigma\sim10^{-5}$ in the nematic states, and a polar Kerr rotation of $\theta_K\!\sim\!10^{-5}$ rad} in the chiral states.
+These symmetry fingerprints provide a practical route to distinguish nematic and chiral superconducting order in TMD superconductors.}